Chukwueke: APGA Will Hire Mercenaries to Defeat Boko Haram - THISDAYLIVE

 The All Progressives Grand Alliance, (APGA) has said that it will hire military mercenaries to root out insurgents from the north-eastern Nigeria if voted into power next year.

-The party’s vice presidential candidate, Chief Jerry Chukwueke made the disclosure at a press conference in Abuja yeterday.
+The party’s vice presidential candidate, Chief Jerry Chukwueke made the disclosure at a press conference in Abuja.

 According to him, the military contractors will work alongside Nigerian Army and other security agencies to achieve the desired objective.